aghstrategies/eventlistings/README.md

 This extension sets up two searchkit/afform lists to display Events:

+### Upcoming Events
+a public list of upcoming events.
+It can be viewed here: https://yoursite.com/civicrm/upcomingevents This shortcode can be used to embed it on a wordpress page: `[civicrm component="afform" name="afsearchUpcomingEvents"]`.

+### Past Events
-1. Upcoming Events: Public list of upcoming events, this shortcode can be used to embed it on a wordpress page: `[civicrm component="afform" name="afsearchUpcomingEvents"]`
+Public list of past events, it can be viewed here: https://yoursite.com/civicrm/pastevents this shortcode can be used to embed it on a wordpress page: `[civicrm component="afform" name="afsearchPastEvents"]`.
-2. Past Events

 ## Requirements